Santiario/Zumo_Pi/README.md

-# Zumo_Pi
+# Sumo_Pi
-Three weeks school project programming a robot to live in the real world
+School project, where we made a robot by combining a Arduino Sumo shield and a Raspberry Pi.

 Installation instructions coming.